aidenc13/Assignment-2-IT164_ajchri5/README.md

   - Enhancing the user interface with additional features, such as audio playback.

 3. How to Run the Project:
-- Clone the repository; replace your-username and your-repository with your GitHub username and repository name, respectively.
+- Designed for Google Colab, clone the repository in a notebook; replace your-username and your-repository with your GitHub username and repository name, respectively.

       git clone https://github.com/your-username/your-repository.git